 Compass Committee members are Melanie Christiansen, Abigail Humphreys, Jewel Barger, and Carla Loganmercer.

 Should you have questions or need further information about how our church works, please email firstname.lastname@example.org We will gladlyhelp you find the answers.

-We have begun offering workshops for seekers called "The New UU."
-Please join us on the fourth Sunday of each month, and attend the class at 1:00 pm.
+We have begun offering a four-part series for seekers called "The New UU."
+These will be scheduled on demand, so please let us know if you are interested in participating.
 Each workshop lasts about 90 minutes.
 The UUA.org Website describes the program as providing "important tools to help congregations welcome, orient, and integrate newcomers into their faith communities."
 Participation for the entire series is recommended but not necessary.
-Enjoy the monthly potluck in Fellowship Hall before Sunday classes.
-There are six workshops included in the program, which we hope to offer multiple times each year.

 Subscribing to our Facebook Page events is the best way to be notified of all upcoming events.